Khuzdar District

 Until its establishment as a district in 1974 it was part of Kalat District.
 In November 1992 part of the territory of Khuzdar was split off to form the new district of Awaran.

+In May 2026, The Balochistan provincial cabinet approved a major administrative restructuring, bifurcation of Khuzdar district.
+Wadh has been upgraded to its own distinct district with Ornach and Nal sub-divisions, while Zehri and Saroona has been detached and merged into the neighboring districts.
+Zehri in Surab and Saroona in Labsbela.

 Overview

 Towns and cities in Balochistan are not as big as compared to other provinces generally due to scarcity of water and abundance of arid and wastelands.
 Khuzdar, though one of the important cities of Balochistan is a small sized city located in Khuzdar District in Balochistan, Pakistan.
 The city of Khuzdar is situated on National Highway linking Pakistan, Iran and Turkey.
 It is about 400 km from Karachi and 300 km from Quetta, both of them being major cities in the country.

 During the period of Arab rule, this region formed the province of Turan, with Khuzdar as the capital.
 It was an important cantonment and was the headquarters of the Arab General Commanding the Indian frontier.
 Later Khuzdar became a part of the Kalat State.
 It was the scene of a battle between the people of Jhalawan and the Khan of Kalat in 1869.
 The Khan of Kalat Mir Khuda Khan was victorious and built a fort of painted pottery here.
 Close to the town are the ruins of an old fort built by the Arabs.
 Khuzdar is the capital of Khuzdar district.
 It is a district and divisional headquarters town in Balochistan.
 Previously part of the Kalat district, Khuzdar was upgraded as a separate district on 1 March 1974.
 The district is subdivided into four tehsils: Khuzdar, Zehri, Naal and Wadh.
 It is at the apex of a narrow valley at an elevation of 1,237 m (4.000 feet).
 Over 99% of the people of the area are Muslims.
 The population of Khuzdar district is estimated to be over 525,000 in 2005.
 The major tribes in the district are Gongav, Bizenjo, Mardoi Jattak, Hasni, Siapad, Nausherwani, Sajidi, Zehri, Mengal, Zarakzai, Ahmadzai' Rekizai ' Sasoli ' Kurd' Rind, Lund, Alkhani, Buzdar, Rustamani, Kaloi, and Jamali.

 A large military complex is near completion near Khuzdar, which would make it the second largest Cantonment in Balochistan after Quetta.

 A university is at the outskirts of Khuzdar, known as the heart of Balochistan.
 The city of Khuzdar is situated on National Highway linking Pakistan, Iran and Turkey.

 The city has an airport near the university.
 The former college, now university is constructed on the foot-hills and is spread over an area of 200 acre.